ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test > History

-At the tab Test > History log entries are shown, which originate in the change of the test settings and questions or in the participation of the test.
-The purpose of the tab 'History' is mainly checking events in case of issues or concerns after performing tests.
+At the tab Test > History log entries are shown, which originate from changes to the test settings and questions or from participation in the test.
+The purpose of the tab ‘History’ is mainly to check events in case of issues or concerns after performing tests.
 The following personal data is presented:

 - Date and Time of the event
 - Name and Login of Author or Participant